Candida Causes

 Let’s now explore each of the seven primary causes of Candida infection in greater detail.

-Secondary Candida Overgrowth Causes (Symptom Maintainers)
+Secondary Candida Overgrowth Causes

 Maintaining causes of a Candida infection are often easier to identify because they are typically happening in real time.
 A bit of detective work can quickly uncover these factors, which might include multiple small contributors or a single significant one, such as consuming chocolate several times a week or drinking alcohol daily.